The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

-The physician informs the patient as to the reason their request was denied and records it in the patient’s file.
+The provider* informs the patient of the reason for refusal and records it in the patient’s file.

 -